House numbering: Marking of numbers

 In the UK street numbering and street signposts vary across local authorities.
 Numbering plates (or similar) are overwhelmingly at the discretion of house owners.

 In the UK fanlights in front doors were introduced in the 1720s in which the house number may be engraved.
 Contemporary architecture and modern house building techniques see alternatively acrylic, aluminium, or glass, ceramic, brass, slate, or stone used.

 Southern Europe

 Italy

 Italy mostly follows the European scheme described above but there are some exceptions, generally for historical reasons.

 In Venice, houses are numbered within six named series (one per sestiere district).
 Similarly, small villages in rural areas may also occasionally use a single progressive series for all house numbers.

 In Genoa, Savona and Florence houses are marked with black (sometimes blue in Florence) numbers; businesses are usually (but not always) given red numbers, giving up to two distinct, numerically overlapping series per street.
 Those of businesses are denoted in all other writing (documents, online directories, etc.) by the addition of the letter "r" for rosso (e.g. "Via dei Servi 21r").

+In Lucca, many streets are numbered non-consecutively with the approximate distance in meters from the beginning of the street to the gate or door, rounded even or odd according to the side.